You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 Check Index Status On WordPress

-WordPress powers over a third of all Internet sites, according to some estimates.
-Fortunately, WordPress makes it easy to choose whether or not your site should be indexed by search engines like Google:
+WordPress powers roughly 40% of all Internet sites as of 2024.
+Fortunately, WordPress makes it easy to choose whether or not your site should be indexed by search engines like Google.

 1. Log in to WordPress and select “Settings” from the left-hand column.